Published on October 29th, 2022 | by Damien Straker

 They meet an assortment of strange characters, including an elderly couple who are arms dealers, a German woman (Iris Berben) who only spout the words ‘in der Wolken!’ (‘in the clouds’), and a Russian oligarch named Dimitry (Zlatko Burić) who brags about working with ‘shit’.
 The couple doubletakes upon hearing this confession but Dimitry explains he runs a fertiliser business.
 Another major figure is The Captain (Woody Harrelson, underused), a drunkard who refuses to leave his cabin despite pressure from the crew’s leader, Paula (Vicki Berlin).
 In the last chapter, the ship’s passengers are washed up on a tropical island.
 The social hierarchy is disrupted with the passengers forced to pull their weight.
 They find themselves under the thumb of a crewwoman named Abigail (Dolly De Leon) whose resourcefulness sees her become the island’s leader.

-Without compelling protagonists to drive the film, Östlund scrambles to align story threads and compelling images.
+Without compelling protagonists to drive the film, Östlund scrambles to align story threads and striking images.
 He opens proceedings with a group of young male models, including Carl, being photographed together.
 They are told how to walk and smile, which gives the film its title.
 Apparently, the triangle is the frown on a person’s forehead (yes, really).
 While the fashion industry is always ripe for parody, this odd prologue is isolated from the rest of the narrative.
 It suggests Östlund started with one idea but laced it together with two or three separate scenarios.
 Is the film about stifled ambitions or the powerful and overprivileged?
 If the early scenes infer overcontrol, it is a timely projection.
 During a laborious midpoint, Östlund’s camera discards Carl and Yaya entirely.
 Instead, he films a torturous passage where Dimitry and The Captain drunkenly bond over Marxist ideologies and taunt the passengers.
 This moment is strange enough alone but married to Triangle’s most overinflated set piece. Östlund sets an impossibly lush dinner scene during a violent thunderstorm.

 Struck by a moment of visual clarity, he tilts the camera to mimic the ship’s queasy movements as it is rocked by the storm.
 The swerving motions down long hallways would be vivid enough alone.
 Instead, Östlund lingers as the rich vomit uncontrollably over their lush meals.
 The moment is juvenile and unashamedly funny, particularly some inventive slapstick where a woman slides across a bathroom floor while desperately clinging to a toilet for safety.
 Yet the sequence’s duration and its indifference to Carl and Yaya begs for intention beyond the violent artillery fire of Östlund’s class warfare.
 Convinced this liquid onslaught is insufficient, Östlund summons wilder contrivances to shipwreck the passengers.
 His messy, unfocused screenplay resembles an overzealous fashion designer rather than a clever, judicious artist sculpting his best work.